 This follows an extensive city-wide consultation exercise were the majority of respondents were found to be supportive of 20mph speed control.

 The overall public response to all of the consultations was in the region of 15%.
-Overall the results indicate that most respondees (71%) are in favour of the 20mph limit on residential and shopping roads.
+Overall the consultation results indicate that the majority of responses are in favour of the 20mph limit on residential and shopping roads (71%).

 The scheme has led to a reduction in recorded vehicle speeds since it was introduced.
 Of those streets where average traffic speeds were previously above 20mph, some 93% have seen a reduction.

 The project, which has an approved budget of £600,000, has been split into three phases, covering different areas of the city.
 The project map shows which areas each phase covers and highlights the roads that are not covered by the proposal.
 20mph control across North area wards was completed in 2014 and across East area wards in winter 2015/16.
 The implementation of the original Phases 3 & 4 is now combined to expedite delivery to complete in late 2016.